wp-plugins/decode-reply-tool/readme.txt

 == Changelog ==

-= 1.0 =
-* The original version

-= 1.0.1 =
+= 1.0.3 =
-* Updated CSS to be more compatible with the latest versions of Decode.
+* Removed Reply Tool text from post excerpts

 = 1.0.2 =
 * New, cool transition on activation
 * Improved spacing with post
 * Works better with Decode 2.5 and up

-= 1.0.3 =
+= 1.0.1 =
-* Removed Reply Tool text from post excerpts
+* Updated CSS to be more compatible with the latest versions of Decode.